micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-25-rashi_en.md

 ### passuk 13
 <b>It shall be.</b> To him — <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>this covenant of Mine.
 <b>A covenant of eternal kehunah.</b> Although the <i>kehunah</i> had already been given to Aharon’s descendants, it was given <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>solely to Aharon and his sons who were annointed with him, and to their generations who would be borne after their annointment.
 Pinchas, however, who was born before, and was not annointed, was not included in the <i>kehunah</i> until here.
-Similarly, we learned in Zevachim, ‘Pinchas was not rendered a <i>kohein until he killed Zimri.’ </i>
+Similarly, we learned in Zevachim, ‘Pinchas was not rendered a <i>Kohen until he killed Zimri.’ </i>
 <b>For his God.</b> For the sake of his God, like הַמְקַנֵּא אַתָּה לִי, “are you zealous ‘for’ me?” and קִנֵּאתִי לְצִיּוֹן, “for the sake of Tzion.”

 ### passuk 14